NotTimTam/jtf/SYNTAX.md

         -   `sub`
         -   `br`
         -   and `a` elements.
-    -   Any other HTML elements should be ignored, (treated as strings or removed) and any attributes other than:
+    -   Any other HTML elements should be removed, (with their contents left behind) and any attributes other than:
         -   `"class"`
         -   `"style"`
         -   `"id"`
         -   `"href"`
         -   `"target"`
         -   `"rel"`
-    -   should be ignored or removed.
+    -   should be removed.
     -   Strings may contain [formulas](FORMULAS.md).

 ## Style Array